hnslmp/hnslmp/README.md

 ### Hi there 👋
+Hello i am Hansel, an Undergraduate Student majoring in Electrical Engineering at Universitas Indonesia, batch 2018.
+Interested on learning the latest technology, especially in the fields of AI, automation, machine learning and robotics.
+Highly value challenges while working and have endless motivation in learning.
+By defining a straight learning path, Hansel can easily execute task and learning new things.
+In the future, my dream is to participate in creating another inovative disruptive technology.

+### My full bio
 - 😄 My full name : Hansel Matthew
 - 💬 Age : 21
 - 🔭 I’m currently studying at Universitas Indonesia majoring in Electrical Engineering